Tawakkol Karman: Post-Nobel Prize

-She also made a video message in Washington, D.C. on 25 October on the occasion of the release of the 14th annual report of the Observatory for the Protection of Human Rights Defenders (OBS) by the International Federation of Human Rights (FIDH) and the World Organisation Against Torture (OMCT).
+She also made a video message in Washington, D.C., on 25 October on the occasion of the release of the 14th annual report of the Observatory for the Protection of Human Rights Defenders (OBS) by the International Federation of Human Rights (FIDH) and the World Organisation Against Torture (OMCT).
 The report included information about the Arab Spring, Yemen, and Karman.

 She was selected as the first place of the Foreign Policy top 100 global thinkers of 2011.

 She has given scholarships to promising students from Yemen to study at Istanbul Aydın University at undergraduate and postgraduate level, in conjunction with the MBI Al Jaber Foundation.

 Karman has spoken at colleges and universities across the globe.
 She spoke at Elizabethtown College and discussed women, human rights and the Arab Revolution.

 Regarding the Yemeni Civil War (2015–present), she blames the Houthis for the conflict.

-Hacking
+Cybervictim

-In 2019, it was revealed that Karman had been targeted by Project Raven; a UAE clandestine surveillance and hacking operation, targeting other governments, militants and human rights activists critical of the UAE monarchy.
-Using a "sophisticated spying tool called Karma" they managed to hack an iPhone belonging to Karman.
+In 2019, it was revealed that Karman had been targeted by Project Raven; a UAE clandestine surveillance and cybercrime, targeting other governments, militants and human rights activists critical of the UAE monarchy.
+Using a "sophisticated spying tool called Karma" they managed to gain illegal access to an iPhone belonging to Karman.